 Embryolisse Lait Creme Concentre Nourishing Moisturiser – This is a staple backstage at fashion weeks to prep models’ skin for makeup.
 It’s a great moisturiser but also a skin-friendly alternative to a primer.

-Hylamide HA Rehydration Booster – Hyaluronic acid is one of the best ingredients for dry skin as it works to draw moisture in.
+The Ordinary Hyaluronic Acid 2% + B5 – Hyaluronic acid is one of the best ingredients for dry skin as it works to draw moisture in.

 Q: What experience do you need to become a beauty editor?